bassemfarid/python-practice/README.md

     git fetch upstream
     git merge upstream/main --allow-unrelated-histories --no-commit --no-ff
     ```
     If this is your first merge from upstream, Git may ask you to resolve conflicts or enter a commit message.
+If not, you can exclude `--allow-unrelated-histories`.
 3. **Commit** – Commit the changes you merged in.
     ```sh
     git commit -m "Merged updates from upstream"